RajKKapadia/Stable-Diffucion-Anime-Daisi/DAISI.md

 # Check Toxicity

-This Daisi is a simple application that will generate image using Stable Diffusion and with the help HuggingFace🤗 and Transformers.
+This Daisi is a simple application that will generate images using Stable Diffusion Anime and with the help HuggingFace🤗 and Transformers.

 The technology I have used are:
 * [Transformers](https://github.com/huggingface/transformers)